BETTING TIPS: Bet9ja 7 odds accumulator for Australian Open WTA

 We have made available an accumulator of 7-odds from the Australian Open WTA and hope for a green week.

-Our tickets include Kristina Kucova, Victoria Azarenka, Elena Rybakina and Iga Swiatek respectively.
+Our tickets include Cristina Bucsa, Victoria Azarenka, Camila Giorgi and Aryna Sabalenka respectively.

 Odds for selected games were culled from Bet9ja